-Table 1: Compression results for the Miranda (m2d, m3d, M3d) and hurricane (h3d) structured grid data, the atom (a3d) point set, the lucy and david triangle meshes, and the torso and rbl tetrahedral meshes.
-All data sets except M3d are represented in single precision.
+Table 1.
+Compression results for the Miranda (m2d, m3d, M3d) and hurricane (h3d) structured grids, the atom point set, the lucy and david triangle meshes, and the torso and rbl tetrahedral meshes.
+All data but M3d is represented in single precision.
 The [ILS2005] scheme operates on single precision only, hence the missing values.
-The mesh compression timings are entirely dominated by connectivity coding, hence we do not include them here.
-The range measures (the logarithm of) the number of floating-point values between the minimum and maximum value.
-Note that the first-order entropy is limited by the total number of samples in a data set.
+For the meshes we report only the compressed size of vertex coordinates; timings are dominated by connectivity coding, and are hence excluded.
+The range measures (the logarithm of) the number of floating-point values between min and max.
+Note that the first-order entropy is limited by the number of samples in a data set.